blue-build/cli/templates/modules/containerfile/README.md

       - subroutine
 ```

-The `containerfiles` property allows you to tell the compiler which directory contains a `Containerfile` in `./config/containerfiles/`.
-So in the example above, the compiler would look for these files:
+In the example above, the compiler would look for these files:

 - `./config/containerfiles/example/Containerfile`
 - `./config/containerfiles/subroutine/Containerfile`